SPALD English

 Year 9

 This year focuses on developing their reading, writing and spoken language skills ready to access Entry Level in year 10.
-It is very much bespoke to the needs of the cohort.
-Through a variety of writing units, such as Room 101 and Alone in the Wild, they will develop a solid foundation of vocabulary and sentences structures to be successful at gaining an Entry Level qualification in year 10.
+It is very much bespoke to the needs of the cohort and a flexible curriculum in that regard.
+Through a variety of writing units, they will develop a solid foundation of vocabulary and sentences structures to be successful at gaining an Entry Level qualification in year 10.
 They can write more extended texts which demonstrate application of the writer’s craft as learned throughout Key Stage 3 (including complex sentences) and further develop, use and build on a range of vocabulary which they have learned so far.
 Reading lessons, as well as the study of Romeo and Juliet and a novel will develop their cultural capital and vocabulary as well as developing their understanding of context, the audience’s response, and the analysis of character/theme, as well as provide the opportunity to practice the skills needed in both the literature and language GCSEs if appropriate at KS4.
 This bespoke curriculum can also incorporate a poetry unit (building on their work from year 7) to develop their ability to identify and use poetic devices.
 This will also further students’ abilities to decipher explicit and implicit meaning.

 Year 10